snandkule/LLD/solidDP/Question.md

-# Exercise: Library Management System
+# Exercise: main.java.com.example.library.Library Management System

 ## Scenario
 You need to design a library management system where users can borrow books, return books, and check the status of books.
 The system should be flexible and extensible, allowing for new types of users and books without changing existing code.